 While many tokens might have an initial burn following launch, many make coin burns a part of their DNA.
 The protect and burn mechanism is one of the unique utilities of the CHSB token.

-Every month, SwissBorg adds 20% of the profits made on fees in the Wealth App to a reserve to protect the price of the CHSB token.
+Every month, SwissBorg adds 20% of the profits made on fees in the SwissBorg app, to a reserve to protect the price of the CHSB token.
 When the price moves into a bearish zone based on the 20-day moving average, SwissBorg automatically buys back tokens.

 These CHSBs are then burnt, permanently removing them from the total supply.

 The protect and burn utility has been designed to connect with the community’s sense of growth.
 According to SwissBorg’s Chief Partnership Officer, Alexander Fazel:

 "The amount of CHSB token burnt is calculated in real-time based on revenues generated by the network as well as the level of community contributions.
 For example, we will share objectives with our community, such as reaching 100,000 new users for the next 3 months, that will increase the CHSB burning rate as soon as these objectives are reached.”

 The metrics of CHSB including the token burning can be seen on the CHSB overview page, where all the transactions under the mechanism for protection appear.
 Exposing the transaction ID and the amount burnt.